1-year-old with inflamed conjunctivae

 - Moraxella catarrhalis/gonococcal - copious purulent discharge in a patient who is not responding to conventional treatment

-- H influenzae most common cause in young preschool children
+- H influenzae is the most common cause in young preschool children

-- School-aged children and adolescents bacterial - strep pneumoniae, staph aureus, H. flu, Moraxella
+- School-aged children and adolescents bacterial - Streptococcus pneumoniae, Staphylococcus aureus, H. flu, Moraxella

 - C. trachomatis is the most common causative organism in neonates.